Enakic/hello-world/README.md

 This is anexample repository for the Git tutorial on https://www.w3schools.com This tutorial focuses mainly on Git and using GitHub as its remote.

-This repository is buil step by step in the tutorial.
+This repository is built step by step in the tutorial.

-Itnow includes steps for GitHub.
+It now includes steps for GitHub.

+It will be used to test pusing a branch to GitHub.